rabdallah-99/library-system/README.md

 view borrowbook joins tables transaction, books and borrower. <br> <br>
     2.2 <b id=C6> CI/CD Pipeline </b> <br>
 <img src=""  alt="CI/CD pipeline">
-<b >The figure above is the continuous integration pipeline with the associated frameworks and services related to them.
+<p >The figure above is the continuous integration pipeline with the associated frameworks and services related to them.
 This pipeline allows for rapid and simple development-to-deployment by automating the integration process. <br>

 Code is written on local machine and pushed to GitHub, which will automatically push the new code to Jenkins via a webhook to be automatically installed on the cloud virtual machine and build docker images and push them to docker hub.
 From there, tests are automatically run and reports are produced.
 A testing environment for the app is also run in debugger mode, allowing for dynamic testing.
-Jenkins deploy docker stack on remote node </b>
+Jenkins deploy docker stack on remote node </p>

 3. <b id=C7> Management and Version Control </b> <br>
     3.1 <b id=B2> Project Tracking </b> <br>